Polymer Clay Storage Options

 Here’s what you must look for: your floss organizer must be the soft, non-see through plastic.
 This is very important.
 If you buy & try to use the rigid (non-bendy) and clear (see through) plastic, the plasticizers in the clay will actually “eat” through the container.
 This is not good.
 So do yourself a favor and purchase a soft plastic container that bends and wiggles and will be safe for clay storage.

 Many people (Christi Friesen included) store their polymer clay in glass Pyrex containers.
 This is also an excellent option!
-This option is best suited for the serious clayer who has oodles of open blocks of clay.
-I generally do not have that many open blocks of clay at one time to warrant a system like this, but for those of you that do, I would consider putting a little additional money into various sized glass containers.
+This option is best suited for the serious clayer who has oodles of open blocks of clay at one time.
+This option is best suited toward the sculptor or other full time claying artist.
+Although a full time artist, I generally do not have that many open blocks of clay at one time to warrant a system like this, as I use all my colors, and rarely have leftovers.
+But for those of you that do, I would consider putting a little additional money into various sized glass containers.

 Storing polymer clay blends can be done many different ways.
 A favorite for most clayers is to store clay in sheets.
 Elaine of TooAquarius stores her clay blends in sheets in a soft plastic storage container.
-I use the technique employed by Lisa Pavelka, storing my blends in a small binder between heavy duty protective plastic sheets that I have slit down the side to create an opening.
+Or you can use the technique employed by Lisa Pavelka, storing your blends in a small binder between heavy duty protective plastic sheets that have slits down the side to create an opening.

 Many of you have taken my studio tour, but for those of you that haven’t, check out the video, see the pictures, and take the virtual tour now.
 My favorite piece in my studio is my antique library card catalog.
 I use it to store all my unopened clays, mica powders, glitters, tools, and so much more.
 You name it, it’s stored in there.
 Make sure you visit the gallery to see all the awesome things inside my studio.